OpenTranslationBible/open-bible/en-GB/63.2 John/md/2-john-01.md

 ## 2 John 1:3

-Grace, mercy, and peace will be with us from God the Father and from Jesus Christ, the Son of the Father, in truth and love.
+Grace, mercy, and peace are ours from God the Father and from Jesus Christ, the Son of the Father, in truth and love.

 ## 2 John 1:4